SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 1. Look up the 'Terminate Message' step in the 'add flow step' dialog.
 <br>![](../ex3/images/image45.png)

-1. Call on the 'terminate' step.
+1. Title this step as 'Terminate'.
 This completes the logic for the 'others' route.
 <br>![](../ex3/images/image46.png)

 1. Let's get back to the 'Assigned' route.
 Click on the 'Add flow step' button to add a step on this route.